-- Already Over It – Typically these are families with screaming children who are clearly regretting their decision to travel together.
+Typically these are families with screaming children who are clearly regretting their decision to travel together.
 You can find them looking tired, annoyed, and yelling at their children.
-To help them out, let them know about childcare options on the boat and direct them the adults-only deck where they can relax for a while with a few cold beverages.
+To help them out, let them know about childcare options on the boat and direct them to the adults-only deck where they can relax for a while with a few cold beverages.

 What’s your favorite type of person to meet on a cruise, or just when traveling in general?

 Thanks for reading.
-Be sure to let me know any categories I missed in the comments and remember to #choosefun!
+Be sure to let me know any categories I missed in the comments below!